-16. Salary Adjustment
+17. Salary Adjustment

-- 16.1 In cases where, prior to resumption of duty, entitlement to incremental salary has been exhausted, salary will be restored only from the date that the OHS deems the teacher fit to resume full duties.
-This is also conditional on the teacher actually resuming duty on the first possible day following the OHS certification. - Any action which necessitates an adjustment to a teacher's salary should be notified to the Department/Education and Training Board immediately.
+- 17.1.
+In cases where, prior to resumption of duty, entitlement to incremental salary has been exhausted, salary will be restored only from the date that the OHS deems the teacher fit to resume full duties.
+This is also conditional on the teacher actually resuming duty on the first possible day following the OHS certification. - 17.2.
+Any action which necessitates an adjustment to a teacher's salary should be notified to the Department/Education and Training Board immediately.

-17. Statutory Annual Leave/Public Holiday Entitlement
+18. Statutory Annual Leave/Public Holiday Entitlement

-- 17.1 In general full time employees are entitled to 20 days annual leave.
-Employees who work less than full hours are entitled to annual leave on a pro rata basis. - 17.2 Any entitlements in respect of public holidays occurring while on sick leave will be addressed by additional annual leave. - 17.3 These annual leave entitlements are to be taken on existing school closure days that occur in the leave year in question i.e. after the sick leave period.
-Annual leave entitlements are to be taken at a time outside of the period of sick leave. - 17.4 When absent on sick leave and there are not enough school closure days in the leave year to absorb all annual leave entitlements, it is permitted to take the necessary days immediately after the sick leave in the same leave year.
-Alternatively, teachers will be permitted to carry the balance forward to the following leave year but must then take these days during school closures. - 17.5 Teachers who resign/retire or whose employment ceases may be entitled to additional payment in lieu of their accrued leave.
+- 18.1.
+In general full time employees are entitled to 20 days annual leave.
+Employees who work less than full hours are entitled to annual leave on a pro rata basis. - 18.2.
+Any entitlements in respect of public holidays occurring while on sick leave will be addressed by additional annual leave. - 18.3.
+These annual leave entitlements are to be taken on existing school closure days that occur in the leave year in question i.e. after the sick leave period.
+Annual leave entitlements are to be taken at a time outside of the period of sick leave. - 18.4.
+When absent on sick leave and there are not enough school closure days in the leave year to absorb all annual leave entitlements, it is permitted to take the necessary days immediately after the sick leave in the same leave year.
+Alternatively, teachers will be permitted to carry the balance forward to the following leave year but must then take these days during school closures. - 18.5.
+Teachers who resign/retire or whose employment ceases may be entitled to additional payment in lieu of their accrued leave. - 18.6.
+Since 1st August 2015, arising from an Amendment to the Organisation of Working Time Act 1997, the following applies: - Statutory annual leave entitlement continues to accrue during a period of certified sick leave.
+The entitlement will be to carry over such accrued annual leave for up to 15 months after the leave year in question.